 3 credit hours.
-Pre-requisites: ITL 202 or ITL 250 or equivalent, or placement test.
+Pre-requisites: ITL250 (Intermediate Italian II, equivalent to four semesters of ITL language), or placement test.
 Conducted in Italian.

 ITL 302 - ADVANCED ITALIAN: ITALIAN THROUGH THEATER

 Open to students who have completed the equivalent of two years of college Italian or taken the appropriate placement examination.
 The course aims to strengthen students' reading comprehension skills through the study of theatrical texts in Italian.
 Students will improve writing skills, including the study of advanced grammar, and speaking fluency through the writing and performance, at the end of the course, of original dramatic dialogues.